 The Institute was founded in 1898 and became a State Institute in 1911.
 In 1971, it was one of the first three institutions certified as a comprehensive cancer center by the National Cancer Institute.
 As such, it is committed to combat cancer through basic research, clinical research and treatment, and professional and public education.
-There are 65 such centers designated in the United States.
-The Institute is a facility licensed for 133 beds and operating 131 beds, and an ambulatory care center containing 12 multidisciplinary care centers with a staff of over 3,000 members, including clinical staff physicians, residents, fellows, and research staff.
+There are 45 such centers designated in the United States.
+The Institute is a facility licensed for 133 beds and operating 133 beds, and an ambulatory care center containing 12 multidisciplinary care centers with a staff of over 3,000 members, including clinical staff physicians, residents, fellows, and research staff.

-The operation of the Institute transferred to the RPCI on January 1, 1999.
 In order to meet the demands of the changing health care marketplace and to promote the strengths and capabilities of the Institute, Chapter 5 of the Laws of 1997 added a new Title 4 to Article 10-c of the Public Authorities Law authorizing the RPCI.
 This legislative authorization was intended to change the Institute's governance structure to afford it market and managerial flexibility.
 Among the special powers granted by the legislation to RPCI were the powers to contract with the State to operate, manage, superintend and control the Institute, and to establish, collect, and adjust fees, rental and other charges in connection with the operation of the Institute.